M140042/skin_cancer_kaggle_inception/readme.md

 # Introduction
-This is a five day’s project for Kaggle Competition: Skin Cancer MNIST: HAM10000.
+This is a five day’s project for Kaggle Competition: **Skin Cancer MNIST: HAM10000**.

-Skin cancer is a common disease that affect a big amount of peoples and therefore early detection is critical.
+**Skin cancer** is a common disease that affect a big amount of peoples and therefore early detection is critical.

-This is an image classification problem, which required me to classify 7 different classes of skin cancer which are listed below:
+This is an **image classification** problem, which required me to classify 7 different classes of skin cancer which are listed below:
 1. Melanocytic nevi
 2. Melanoma